 After 13 years of hard work and dedication on the part of so many, I am thrilled.
 In a few short months visitors will walk through the doors of the museum and see that it is a place for all people.
 We are prepared to offer exhibitions and programs to unite and capture the attention of millions of people worldwide.
 It will be a place where everyone can explore the story of America through the lens of the African American experience.

 The National Museum of American History is asking citizen curators to vote on photos from its Archives Center that reflect the diversity of the African American experiences.
 Twenty-five photos, six of which selected by the public, will go on display in September to commemorate the opening of the new museum.
 For more information, visit http://s.si.edu/PhotoVote1.
 Voting closes May 27 at midnight ET.

 To say I can’t wait is an understatement.
 Even though I get no closer than the “No Trespassing” sign, I stop by the museum on every trip to DC.

 On Opening Day, the National Museum of African American History and Culture will be open for 24 hours.
 I plan to skip President Barack Obama’s ribbon cutting and visit after midnight.
 I hope to spend some quiet time in the Contemplative Court reflecting on the ancestors and their incredible stories of faith, struggle and triumph.

 Great Gosh A’Mighty!
-Been a long time coming.
+NMAAHC has been a long time coming.